 Eat a Balanced, Nutritious Diet

-Generally, the foods that are good for your overall wellness also benefit your teeth and gums.
+Generally, foods that are good for your overall wellness also benefit your teeth and gums.
 Fruits, vegetables, and dairy products contain nutrients that promote a healthy smile.
 Conversely, a diet filled with processed sugars and starches increases the chance that harmful bacteria in your mouth will infect your gums and erode your tooth enamel, potentially leading to painful emergencies.
 Your smile will thank you if you make healthier dietary choices!

 Protect Your Teeth with a Mouthguard

 Research suggests that almost half of all dental emergencies are sports-related, but just because they’re common doesn’t mean they can’t be prevented.
-An athletic mouthguard can greatly reduce the impact against your teeth in the event of a blow to the face during a sports game or practice.
+An athletic mouthguard can greatly reduce the impact on your teeth in the event of a blow to the face during a sports game or practice.
 Therefore, you’re less likely to deal with a knocked-out tooth.
 You can and should also wear a mouthguard if you grind your teeth at night.
 Chronic teeth grinding (also known as bruxism) can weaken your teeth over time, leaving them increasingly susceptible to fracture.
 While you can find over-the-counter mouthguards for cheap, a custom-made guard from a dentist will be much more protective, not to mention comfortable.

 Avoid Using Your Teeth as Tools